google-deepmind/mujoco/doc/XMLreference.rst

 :at:`body2`: :at-val:`string, optional`
    Name of the second body.
 If this attribute is omitted, the second body is the world body.
-Welding a body to the world and changing the corresponding component of mjModel.eq_active at runtime can be used to fix the body temporarily.
+Welding a body to the world and changing the corresponding component of mjData.eq_active at runtime can be used to fix the body temporarily.

 .. _equality-weld-relpose: